TSCMC/TSCMC.github.io/rail-stations/marinville.md

 # Marinville

-Marinville station is a station at the resort island of Marinville, serving the entertainment district
+Marinville station is a station at the resort island of Marinville, serving the island of entertainment district.

 ## Lines